-Monitoring and Implementation - Monitoring the Plan consists of periodically assessing the condition of the roads to determine if changes are needed to the schedule and then reviewing the annual Agreement between the Highway Superintendent and the Board to ensure it agrees with the road work listed on the schedule.
+Monitoring and Implementation - Monitoring the Plan consists of periodically assessing the condition of the roads to determine if changes are needed to the schedule, and then reviewing the annual Agreement between the Highway Superintendent and the Board to ensure it agrees with the road work listed on the schedule.
 Finally, implementation of the Plan involves both the Highway Superintendent and the Board ensuring that the work was done to the roads as planned and that any discrepancies are fully explained.

-The Highway Superintendent told us he assessed annually the condition of the roads for defects and created the Agreement for the current year based on this assessment in line with his established practices and methodology.
+The Highway Superintendent told us he assessed monthly the condition of the roads for defects and created the road work plan for the current year based on this assessment, in line with his established practices and methodology.
 However, because his assessments were not documented, he did not provide us with any evidence to this effect.
-Although the Board participates in a selection of road condition assessments, without a documented long-term plan, the Board could not ensure the annual Agreement was in the best interests of the Town's road inventory and taxpayers.
+Without a documented long-term plan, the Board could not ensure the annual schedule of repairs was in the best interests of the Town's road inventory and taxpayers.